mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 document.body.insertAdjacentElement("afterbegin", btn);
 ```

 The page content is moved over by a 140 pixels to make room for the buttons and labels.
-The form is responsive, so it doesn't impact the content, but it has to be done after the page has rendered.
+The form is responsive, so it doesn't impact content, but the move has to be done after the page has rendered.
 To do this, I added an observer to trigger a DOM update after the page finishes rendering:

 ```javascript
 // Select the entire DOM for observing: